Almost toric presentations of symplectic log Calabi-Yau pairs: Proof of the main results

-\section{Elementary geometry of Delzant polygons}
+\subsection{Elementary geometry of Delzant polygons}

-Let's first study some elementary geometry of Delzant polygons to prepare for the proof of theorem \ref{thm:main}.
-Given a Delzant polygon $P$ with edges $Q_1,\cdots,Q_n$, by a {\bf triangle packing problem} with weights $a_1,\cdots,a_n\in\RR_+$ where we require each $a_i<l(Q_i)$, we mean the problem of finding an interior point $O$ in $P$ such that $d(O,Q_i)\geq a_i$.
-If such a point exists we say the problem is {\bf solvable} and call it a {\bf solution point}.
-Intuitively, this leads to the realization of almost toric blowups with sizes being those weights.
+We begin by establishing some elementary geometric properties of Delzant polygons, which will serve as preparation for the proof of Theorem \ref{thm:main}.
+Let $P$ be a Delzant polygon in $\RR^2$ with edges $Q_1,\cdots,Q_n$.
+Given positive real numbers $a_1,\cdots,a_n$ satisfying $a_i<l(Q_i)$ for each $i$, we define the {\bf triangle packing problem with weights $a_1,\cdots,a_n$} as follows: \begin{itemize} \item determine whether there exists an interior point $O$ in $P$ such that $d(O,Q_i)\geq a_i$ for all $i$'s. \end{itemize} If such a point exists, we say the problem is {\bf solvable} and refer to $O$ as a {\bf solution point}.
+By Proposition \ref{prop:bdtolcy}, the existence of such a point corresponds to the realization of non-toric blowups of with sizes less than the specified weights.

+We now focus on a specific setting that will play a central role in our subsequent constructions.
+Let $P_0$ be a $k$-trapezoid whose edges $X,Y,X',Z$ have affine lengths $x,y,x,z$ respectively, where $y\geq z$.
+Suppose $P_1$ is the Delzant polygon obtained from $P_0$ by performing a corner chopping procedure.
+Each corner chopping is determined by the choice of a vertex on the previous Delzant polygon and the size (maximal affine distance between two points in the triangle) of the chopped triangle.
+For the vertices $X\cap Y$, $Y\cap X'$, $X'\cap Z$ and $Z\cap X$ on the initial trapezoid, define $c_{X\cap Y}$, $c_{Y\cap X'}$, $c_{X'\cap Z}$ and $c_{Z\cap X}$ to be $0$ if the corresponding vertex is not chosen in the corner chopping procedure; or the size of the chopped triangle at the corresponding vertex.
+Then, we can introduce the quantities

-We consider the following situation which will be used later for our constructions.
-Let $P_0$ be a $k$-trapezoid having $x,y,x,z$ with $y\geq z$ as affine lengths of its edges $X,Y,X',Z$.
-Suppose $P_1$ is a Delzant polygon coming from corner chopping of $P_0$ and the largest chopped corners lying over the initial four edges have size $b_X,b_Y,b_{X'},b_Z$ respectively.
-Denote by $X_1,Y_1,X'_1,Z_1$ the edges in $P_1$ corresponding to the original four edges in $P_0$ after corner choppings.
-See figure \ref{fig:trianglepacking} for an example.
-Now assume there is a triangle packing problem on $P_1$ whose sizes on $X_1,Y_1,X'_1,Z_1$ are $a_{X_1},a_{Y_1},a_{X'_1},a_{Z_1}$.
-We introduce the following quantities associated to it:
+See Figure \ref{fig:trianglepacking} for an example.
+Next, denote by $X_1,Y_1,X'_1,Z_1$ the edges in $P_1$ corresponding to the portions of the original four edges $X,Y,X',Z$ in $P_0$ that remain after the corner chopping.
+Suppose there is a triangle packing problem on $P_1$ with weights $a_{X_1},a_{Y_1},a_{X'_1},a_{Z_1}$ on the edges $X_1,Y_1,X'_1,Z_1$.
+We further introduce the following quantities: